jitsi/handbook/docs/dev-guide/ios-sdk.md

 The `data` dictionary contains a `muted` key with state of the audioMuted for the localParticipant.

+#### videoMutedChanged

+Called when videoMuted state changed.

+The `data` dictionary contains a `muted` key with state of the videoMuted for the localParticipant.

 #### endpointTextMessageReceived

 Called when an endpoint text message is received.

 The `data` dictionary contains a `senderId` key with the participantId of the sender and a `message` key with the content.

+#### screenShareToggled

+Called when a chat message is received.

+The `data` dictionary contains a `participantId` key with the id of the participant  and a 'sharing' key with boolean value.

+#### chatMessageReceived

+Called when a chat message is received.

+The `data` dictionary contains `message`, `senderId` and  `isPrivate` keys.

+#### chatToggled

+Called when the chat dialog is displayed/hidden.

+The `data` dictionary contains a `isOpen` key.

 ### Picture-in-Picture